 Do I need to wear school uniform?

-Do I need to wear a mask to school?
+Do I need to wear a mask in school?

 Will we be doing school work?

-You will be doing some school work but teachers will also spend time catching up with pupils and making sure everyone is o.k.
+You will be doing school work but teachers will also spend time catching up with pupils and making sure everyone is okay.
 There will also be lessons on good hygiene and other things you will all do differently in school now because of coronavirus.